mlabuda2/nf-tower-docs/content/docs/compute-envs/eks.md

 If you have followed the [cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#2-service-account--role-creation) guide this field should be `tower-launcher-sa`.

-**8.** The **Storage claim** field allows you to specify the storage Nextflow should use as scratch file system for the pipeline exection.
+**8.** The **Storage claim** field allows you to specify the storage Nextflow should use as scratch file system for the pipeline execution.

-This should refence a Kubernetes persistence volume with `ReadWriteMany` capabilities.
+This should reference a Kubernetes persistence volume with `ReadWriteMany` capability.
 Check the [cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#3-storage-configuration) guide for details.

 ## Advanced options

-These options allow fine tuning the Tower configuration for the EKS cluster.
+These options allow the fine-tuning of the Tower configuration for the EKS cluster.

 {{% pretty_screenshot img="/uploads/2020/12/advanced_options.png" %}}